varunk08/book_notes/programming/effective_modern_cpp.md

 ````
 Here High priority is a `std::vector<bool>::reference` and not `bool`.
 `auto` incorrectly deduces the type since `operator[]` cannot return a reference to bool.
 The value deduced is dependent on how `std::vector<bool>::reference` is implemented. `std::vector<bool>::reference` is an example of a proxy class.
-The std library's smart pointers are also proxy classes.  (page74)
+The std library's smart pointers are also proxy classes.
+Some classes in cpp employ *expression templates*.
+Avoid code of this form: `auto someVar = expression of "invisible" proxy class type;`
+`static_cast<type>` would have to be used to explicitly assign such expressions to `auto` declared variables.
+*invisible proxies*: those proxy classes that are returned for expressions in place of whay you would actually expect is returned!